GFreedomX/Umbrel-Node-Help/README.md

 the "About" Section has been editing as well, adding in the alert for scammer so beware that they are trying their best to get hold of your crypto / seed.

 More solution will be update soon

+Update - 26/8/2023
+Version 1.5.2
+This update is to comply to meet target API level requirements to Google standard and some minor bug fix